Chronic Migraine Headache Treatment & Relief

 Do not take Aspirin or Ibuprofen-like medications for 1 week before the use of Botox for chronic migraine headache treatment.

 After treating chronic migraine with Botox you should

 - Avoid lying down or massaging the treated area for 4 hours after treatment.

 - Exercise the treated muscles for a few hours after the treatment.

 - If you get a headache (as some people do for few hours after the treatment) you may take a Tylenol, unless otherwise advised by your physician.

 - You may take Arnica tablets if there is any bruising in the site of injections, or if you are prone to bruising.

 - You will notice the effect of the Botox in 5 to 10 days.

-If you suffer from migraine headaches and are interested in learning more about Botox chronic migraine headaches treatment, please feel free to contact our office for a free consultation visit.
+If you suffer from migraine headaches and are interested in learning more about Botox chronic migraine headaches treatment, please feel free to contact our office for a private consultation visit.

 Botox Chronic Migraine Treatment Cost